giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 ```

-Further information on any module can be obtained by typing the `info` command within its context.

-If used from the msfconsole prompt, the `show` command will list all modules.
-The `use` and `show options`
-You can leave the context using the `back` command.
-`info` command within its context.
+`info` command .
+- More info about the exploit within its context

+`back` command
+- Leave the current context

+`use` command
+- To go into a certain context
+- You can use the Exploite Modules to browse context. [[Exploit Modules and categories of Metasploit]]

+`show options`
+Idk, it shows you options I guess?

 `search ms7-010`.
 will search the Metasploit Framework database for modules relevant to the given search parameter.
 You can conduct searches using CVE numbers, exploit names (eternalblue, heartbleed, etc.), or target system.

-Each exploit module has a ranking syste
-Look her efor always updated info -> https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html